-When the summer is fading and you’re getting ready for the winter, closing down your pool is often one of the last things you want to do.
-But if you have the right pool closing kit, closing down your pool is easy, and you can rest assured knowing your pool is clean and safe against algae growth for the upcoming winter.
+When the summer is fading, and you’re getting ready for the winter, closing down your pool is often one of the last things you want to do.
+But if you have the suitable pool closing kit, closing your pool is easy, and you can rest assured knowing your pool is clean and safe against algae growth for the upcoming winter.

 There are many factors to consider when purchasing a pool closing kit, and it can be hard to know which ones are the best value or quality.
-Below, we compiled a list of the best pool closing kits, including all the details from our research and the factors you should be looking for.
+Below, I compiled a list of the best pool closing kits, including all the details from my research and the factors you should be looking for.

 In The Swim Pool Winterizing and Closing Chemical Kit